m652i/Artificial-Intelligence/README.md

 - Deterministic vs Stochastic
   - Chess vs Craps
     > Whether if the next move is directly determined by outcome of the actuators.

-    > Moving a piece, the piece moves to desire location vs throwing a dice, outcome is a random number.
+    > Moving a piece, the piece moves to desired location vs throwing a dice, outcome is a random number.